-Overall, these recommendations on packaging and labeling are designed to help inform regulators, as well as provide guidance for producers, manufacturers and licensees thinking about getting into the cannabis industry.
-If you are thinking about bringing a new cannabis drinks product to market, it’s worth becoming familiar not just with the thinking that informed this document, but also with the 20 different recommendations on packaging and labeling.
+Overall, these recommendations on packaging and labelling are designed to help inform regulators, as well as provide guidance for producers, manufacturers, and licensees thinking about getting into the cannabis industry.
+If you are thinking about bringing a new cannabis drinks product to market, it’s worth becoming familiar not just with the thinking that informed this document, but also with the 20 different recommendations on packaging and labelling.

 Exhibitor Registration for the event is now open, with special Early Bird pricing now available for exhibitors who would like to guarantee their place in what is expected to be a completely sold-out show.
 Exhibitors who sign up early will be able to get a head start on creating an exhibition booth space that showcases their newest products.

 Cannabis Drinks Expo is a must-attend event for those curiously eying the future of the burgeoning U.S. cannabis industry.